alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/nacos-example/readme.md

 ##### Service registration

-The Spring Cloud Alibaba Nacos Discovery follows the spring cloud common standard.
+The Spring Cloud Alibaba Nacos Discovery follows the Spring cloud Common standard.
 The three interfaces of AutoService Registration, Service Registry and Registration are implemented.

-In the startup phase of the spring cloud application, the WebServerInitializedEvent event is monitored.
+In the startup phase of the Spring Cloud application, the WebServerInitializedEvent event is monitored.
 After the Web container is initialized, that is, after the WebServerInitializedEvent event is received, the registration action is triggered.
 Call the register method of the Service Registry to register the service with the Nacos Server.

 #### Endpoint information viewing